A Twistorial Description of the IKKT-Matrix Model: Fuzzy twistor space and spinors

-with the projective line $\{\lambda^{\alpha}= 0\}$ removed.\footnote{From the point of view of the Hopf map \eqref{Hopf-map} this amounts to removing the North pole, which is mapped to infinity by the stereographic projection.} Here $\lambda^{\alpha},\mu^{\alpha'}$ are Weyl spinors of opposite chirality.
+Here $\lambda^{\alpha},\mu^{\alpha'}$ are Weyl spinors of opposite chirality.
 We note that the twistor $Z^{\Acal}$ transforms in the fundamental representation of $\msu(4)$, which will be useful to define quantized or fuzzy twistor space in the following.
 Let us consider the complex conjugation of the twistor $Z^{\Acal}$ denoted as $\bar{Z}_{\Acal}$.
 Then,

 and it transforms in the anti-fundamental representation of $\msu(4)$.
 By restricting ourselves to $\msp(4)\subset \msu(4)$, we can use the anti-symmetric matrix $C^{\Acal\Bcal}$ to define the dual twistor $\hat{Z}^{\Acal}$ of $Z^{\Acal}$ as